rationalagents/twbxless/README.md

 ## Limitations

-- This doesn't support all column types, for example geography.
-Any unsupported column will appear in the CSV, but non-null values in the column will be `TYPE?`.
+- twbxless doesn't support all column types, for example geography.
+Unsupported columns will appear in the `/data` response, but non-null values in those columns appear as `TYPE?`.
 Please [file an issue with an example workbook](/../../issues) if you'd like support for a particular type.
-- Only supports single schema & table per .hyper file.
-I've seen plenty of workbooks with multiple .hyper files (one per data source), but never a workbook where there was >1 schema/table in a file.
+- twbxless supports a single schema & table per .hyper file.
+I've seen plenty of workbooks with multiple .hyper files (one per data source), but never a workbook where there was more than one schema/table in the file.
 If you need this [please provide an example workbook](/../../issues/4).

-## Configuring twbxless (optional)
+## Configuration (optional)

 twbxless supports 3 configuration environment variables.